markus0800/SHRED-ROM/README.md

 This repository contains the official source code implementation of the paper *title*

 `utils` folder contains auxiliary functions to process and plot data, as well as to define and train the SHRED model.
-These functions are an updated version of the [pyshred](https://github.com/Jan-Williams/pyshred) repository developed by [Jan Williams](https://github.com/Jan-Williams)
+These functions are mainly based on the [pyshred](https://github.com/Jan-Williams/pyshred) repository developed by [Jan Williams](https://github.com/Jan-Williams)

 ## Kuramoto-Sivashinsky